 |Mu, in the kitchen at work ©Kerima Çevik|

 So my primary job is to use my position as his parent to highlight these injustices and work to end them.
-This blog is also a kind of serial love letter to my son, as well as a declaration of support for him.
-It’s testament to what I believe about him and his neurotribe that will exist for him to have long after I'm gone.
-The blog exists to tell him in my own voice that I have faith in him, and he not only deserves the best life can offer, he has the right to it and should not give up on having it.
+This blog is also a form of serial love letter to my son, as well as a declaration of support for him.
+It’s a testament to what I believe about him and his neurodivergent peers that I hope will exist for him to have long after I'm gone.
+The blog exists to tell him in my own voice that I have faith in him, and he not only deserves the best life can offer, but he also has the right to it and should not give up on having it.

 My intent is to stand by my son and his neurodivergent peers and work with them to improve my son's quality of life by helping improve the quality of the lives of everyone in the Autism community.

 We cannot continually wring our hands and curse our fate and denigrate our children in the process.
 We need to understand that whatever caused our children's divergence is not the point.
 The point is that no matter what the neurological differences of our children may be, they are fine, whole human beings as they are.
 What needs to change is the design of the things we build for our communities, all those physical, emotional, and intellectual structures, to accommodate and include them.
 That is what accessibility means.
 It is action that declares that our children will be respected and included throughout their lives, and they deserve the same American dream that any child does.
 It is our job to help them achieve that.